lunjohnzhang/arcs_servers/README.md

    ```

    After downloading the above install it by running `sudo dpkg -i <downloaded-package-name>`

+   Instructions for macOS and Windows are on [their website](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/).

 1. Copy and paste the following in your ssh config (generally located at: `~/.ssh/config` ):